ircam-ismm/sync/README.md

 # sync

 This module synchronizes the server and clients clocks.
+On the client side, `SyncClient` uses the `audioContext` clock.
+On the server side, `SyncServer` uses the `hrprocess` clock.
+All times are in seconds (method arguments and returned values).

 ## Usage